kulor/Dawn/readme.markdown

-# A lean clean Tumblr theme
+# A lean clean HTML and Tumblr theme

-Preview the static look and feel at <http://kulor.com/dawn/>

-Soon to be submitted to Tumblr (as of 5 Dec 2010)
+Install and preview the theme at <http://www.tumblr.com/theme/18509>